Appendices: Guidelines on Procedures for Scheduling PhD Thesis Examinations

 - The department is responsible for checking the availability of examiners.
 Liaison with examiners to make arrangements for the thesis examination should not be done by the candidate being examined.
 The proforma should then be forwarded to the School concerned for identification of a Chairperson of the committee from outside the student’s department

-- PGSO will check the proposed TEC membership to ensure that it complies with the “Guidelines on the Appointment and Roles of Chairpersons and Examiners of PhD Thesis Examination Committees”.
+- FYTGS will check the proposed TEC membership to ensure that it complies with the “Guidelines on the Appointment and Roles of Chairpersons and Examiners of PhD Thesis Examination Committees”.
 If the proposed membership is in line with the guidelines, a confirmation email will be sent to the student, copying the thesis supervisor(s) and the department.
-If deviations from the University guidelines are identified, postponement or withdrawal of the thesis examination (regardless of whether the student has duly submitted the thesis or not) will be requested/required until the clearance and approval of PGSO has been sought.
-Approval from PGSO on the proposed membership of the TEC should be sought no less than four weeks before the proposed examination date.
+If deviations from the University guidelines are identified, postponement or withdrawal of the thesis examination (regardless of whether the student has duly submitted the thesis or not) will be requested/required until the clearance and approval of FYTGS has been sought.
+Approval from FYTGS on the proposed membership of the TEC should be sought no less than four weeks before the proposed examination date.

 - No less than four weeks before the thesis examination, the student has to deliver sufficient hard or electronic thesis copies ready for examination purpose to the department.
 Students failing to meet the thesis submission deadline may be required to postpone the thesis examination.
 The department should confirm and record the actual date of receipt of the thesis copies in the Thesis Examination System.